FRINXio/Postman/README.md

 ![Select release](zip-files.png "Select release")

 3. In a terminal on your local machine, unzip the downloaded file.
-This will create a new directory which contains subdirectories `Infrastructure`, `L2VPN Service Module`, `L3VPN Service Module` and `Uniconfig Framework`.
-Each contains at least one Postman collection file (and in some cases an associated Postman environment file).
+This will create a new directory which contains subdirectory `Uniconfig Framework`, contains at least one Postman collection file (and in some cases an associated Postman environment file).

 4. You can now import these Postman collection and environments files into Postman (which can be downloaded from [here](https://www.getpostman.com/)) as you require: